Teufelchen1/FATX-on-a-snake/README.md

 ## Status
 At the moment, you can safely read files and meta data with this utility.
 It is missing only some documentation and I would love to add more options/methods to retrieve data in more useful ways in the future.
 Writing is possible but limited.
 You should *ALWAYS* make a backup of your data before even thinking about using my tool in write mode.

+Stuff that works _great_:
+- List files and folders
+- Exporting of files / unpacking of partitions
+- Creation of folders
+- Import of files

+Stuff that somewhat works:
+- Creation of new partitions
+- Packing of partitions

 Stuff that I still work on:
 - Documentation
 - Some code clean-up
-- Deleting files
+- Deleting files / freeing space
 - Filesystem checks

-- General function enhancements
-	- filtering
+Stuff thats still on my wishlist:
-	- maybe in-place editing/replace of files
+- in-place editing/replace of files
-	- Cleaner exception handling in some areas
-- packing of entire partitions
-- creation of fatx partitions
+- exporting virtual file interfaces
+- rewrite everything in Rust as a fusedriver 😇

 ## Quick Usage: